Bikes on Trains

 With over 47% of people aged over 5 having access to a bicycle, pedal power is rapidly growing in popularity.
 Wanting to experience the UK without damaging the environment is one reason for this growth, but other cyclists cite the increasing cost of petrol, exercise, and looking after their mental health.

 Many stations have bike storage facilities, allowing you to cycle to the station and leave your bike securely locked until you return from your train journey.
-So whether you use the train to commute, for day-to-day travel or to explore the country, including a bike on your journey makes perfect sense.
+Whether you use the train to commute, for day-to-day travel, or to explore the country, including a bike on your journey makes perfect sense.

 Are bikes allowed on trains?